-(1) Reflects titles as of September 29, 2018.
-Effective as of December 17, 2018, Mr. Begle succeeded Mr. Tracey as the Company's President - Health, Hygiene and Specialties Division.
-Mr. Tracey's employment with the Company was terminated effective as of January 4, 2019.
+(1) Reflects titles as of September 28, 2019.
 For our current executive officers and their titles see "Directors and Executive Officers" above.

 (2) Equals the aggregate grant date fair value, as computed in accordance with FASB ASC Topic 718, of the grants of nonqualified stock options.
 For a description of the assumptions used to value these options, please refer to Note 1 to the "Notes to Consolidated Financial Statements" in our Form 10-K filed with the SEC.